 If, right now, you are buying organic label brands in bulk for food storage for a family as large as mine then, YES, the garden will save you money!

-- Another one from Whole New Mom is this one comparing the cost of dehydrating, freezing and canning.
+- Here’s a helpful article from Whole New Mom: comparing the cost of dehydrating, freezing and canning.

 If its just you and you’re working outside of your home and off site of your garden for your day job, you might be in a position to simply buy all the organic options you need for food storage.
 You might not have enough time to grow your own for the year.

 The point is get something stored and to make sure its as healthy an option as possible.
 You do what fits your circumstances best.